MoritzRaykowski/eppfinalproject_moritzraykowski/README.md

 1. You clone the repository into a folder named epp_repo on your desktop.
 This is the easiest way to not have to replace paths manually within the files.
 I used pathlib and os in python to access the root and specified Desktop and epp_repo as parent folders of the repository.
 In stata All code used to switch directories in stata is currently made active to work on macOS and Linux, I wrote the windows equivalents right next to the code each time but deactivated.

 2. You activate the environment epp_finpro_env.yml.
+Select it as a kernel for the ipynb files for data management and analysis.

 3. You open the file datamanagementpython.ipynb and select the environment as a kernel.
 Then you run the file, then exit.
 Cleaned data is created.